Tia Health gets over $24 million to build a network of holistic health clinics and virtual services for women – TechCrunch

 The staff at Tia consists not just of doctors and nurse practitioners (there are two of each), but also licensed clinical therapists that provide mental health services for Tia’s patient population too.

 “Before COVID we surveyed our 3,000 patients in NY about what they want and mental health was the most requested service,” said Witte.
-“We saw a 400% increase in mental health related messages on my platform.
+“We saw a 400% increase in mental health-related messages on my platform.
 We rolled out this behavioral health and clinical program paired with our primary care.”

 As Tia continues to expand the services it offers to its patients, the next piece of the puzzle to provide a complete offering for women’s health is pregnancy planning and fertility, according to Witte.